panique/huge/README.md

 # A simple PHP & MySQL Login Script #

-Always find the latest version, a documentation and other stuff on the project website: http://www.php-login.net
+Have a look on the official project website (but you'll always find the most current informations here on github): http://www.php-login.net

-*A simple, clean, stylish, non-nerdy, well documented, object-oriented, totally free and reduced to the max PHP login script.
-Uses ultramodern futureproof SHA512 hashing algorithm with a salt string.*
+*A simple, secure, clean, stylish, non-nerdy, well documented, object-oriented, totally free and reduced to the max PHP login script.
+Uses the ultra-modern & future-proof PHP 5.5.
+BLOWFISH hashing/salting functions (includes the official PHP 5.3 & PHP 5.4 compatibility
+pack, which makes those functions available in those versions too).
+This strength of the encryption can be increased (and decreased) to stay secure, even if server technology (and hacker technology!) gets much much stronger.*

 Available in 3 versions:

 1. extremely reduced (perfect for quickly setting up your project, made for people who need a simple login)
-2. advanced (much more possibilites, better organized code)
+2. advanced (much more features)
 3. [coming up] high-end (same like "advanced", but with css themes, javascript actions, ajax login etc.)

 ###DIFFERENT VERSIONS